Jcspoza/Jcspoza/README.md

 - Python and AI-ML
 - Scratcht

-Currently I am teaching a Python & micropython workshop to "mature makers" in presmises of "Centro de Mayores Municipal BENITO MARTÍN LOZANO" Madrid city center.
+Currently I am teaching a Python & micropython workshop to "mature makers" in premises of "Centro de Mayores Municipal BENITO MARTÍN LOZANO" Madrid city center.

 Last 2022 December I finished a Scratch 3.0 workshop of 26 weekly sessions to persons with intellectual disabilities (all ages) in premises of Fundacion Juan XXIII in Madrid.